 Vegetable washes are a great alternative to just rinsing the vegetables in water.
 They get rid of all the particles stuck onto the vegetables without causing you any harm thanks to their non-toxic nature.
-You’d be surprised by their effectiveness if you try out these five best vegetable wash products.
+You’d be surprised by their effectiveness if you try out these five top quality vegetable wash products.

-Vegetable washes are one of the easiest ways you can clean your fruits and vegetables without using vegetable brushes or soaking them in water.
+Vegetable washes are one of the easiest ways to clean your fruits and vegetables without using vegetable brushes or soaking them in water.
 They are also made out of safe ingredients, usually other food ingredients, making them safe to wash with.
 Here’s what you need to know when buying vegetable wash.